Configure AWS DevOps Guru Resource Collections

 - Example-Value

-The type property set to AWS_TAGS enables tag-based filtering.
-The appBoundaryKey specifies which tag key to look for, and tagValues lists the specific values to include.
-DevOps Guru analyzes only resources that match both the key and one of the listed values.
+The type AWS_TAGS enables tag-based filtering.
+The appBoundaryKey defines which tag key to match, and tagValues lists acceptable values.
+DevOps Guru analyzes only resources with matching tags, allowing you to align monitoring with your tagging taxonomy.

 import * as pulumi from "@pulumi/pulumi";